KarlOlson/SEED-Emulator/README.md

 * Device/service layer: adds additional capabilities to the simulation environment such as Web services, DNS, etc.

 To build a custom envionment you simply define within the python script the components you need and how they should be linked together.
 Recommend looking at the `simple-peering.py` in the `A00-simple-peering` example for an easy to understand setup process/workflow.

+# Host environment operation considerations
+Seed internet emulator can be run on any host OS as long as you have python3+, Docker and Docker-compose installed.

+* Windows considerations: I was able to successfully run in both Windows Native and Windows Subsystem for Linux environments with a few caveats:

+1. If you run the python build scripts in Windows, they output with Windows End-of-line characters which breaks the docker linux-based image builds.
+You can fix this by running a dos2unix file converter on the `/output` directory of your project before proceeding with the `docker-compose build` command.
+Can be run from both Windows Subsystem for Linux (WSL) or via powershell if you have installed the linux package for powershell.
+* `$ apt-get update`
+* `$ apt-get install dos2unix`
+* `$ find . -type f -exec dos2unix '{}' '+'`

+2. If you run everything in Windows Docker, certain linux-only devices that rely on socket communication tend to not work (I am thinking of the blockchain example specifically here).
+There is no crossover for socket communication between WSL and Windows host containers, causing this deployment to break.

+3. If you are running the Eve-ng environment, this requires nested virtualization be enabled on the windows OS.
+However, this causes problems with WSL and you will not be able to use both environments simultaneously.

+4. Deploying the SEED environment in the native host OS is infinitely better than deployment via a VM.
+Mainly you have significantly more access to memory resources, which is the limiting factor for scalability.
+Roughly speaking, a VM environment with 12GB I was able to run apprx.
+70 BGP routers, after which the enviroment became unstable and crashed.
+In windows native and the same 12GB I was able to deploy 200+ devices before any performance degredation.